UIC-LIT/PATHWiSE/README.md

    - Download vosk from here: https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip
    - Extract that zip file and rename it to "model"
    - Move the "model" folder to the "assets/vosk" folder of the project
-- Open a terminal/shell and run the following one by one:
+- Open a terminal/shell and run the following:
 ```
 pip install -r requirements.txt
 ```